 - JagammathGumpha (Cave 17, JagannathaGumpha) roughly cut cave.

 The visitors can find a track to their left leading to the summit of the Khandagiri hill.
-Following this track for a few meters, which will brings you at Cave 1 and 2, known as TatowaGumpha or Parrot Caves.
+Following this track for a few meters, which will bring you at Cave 1 and 2, known as TatowaGumpha or Parrot Caves.

 Caves Of Khandagiri